 This is a crap website.
 More just some info really....

-65 year old artist.
-Does stuff that's mostly choreographic and based on movement.
-Made around 85 pieces, and directed projects and taught across Europe, North and South America, Canada and the far east.
+I'm a 65 year old artist.
+I do stuff that's mostly choreographic and based on movement.
+I've made around 85 pieces, directed projects, and taught across Europe, North and South America, Canada and the far east.

-As interested in landscape and environment as in performance.
-Has always walked and climbed in mountains, and older now and with knackered knees still loves to waddle along a mountain path or valley, trusting Mary Oliver, when she wrote....
+I'm always as interested in landscape and environment as in performance, and have always walked and climbed in mountains, and wilderness.
+I'm older now and with my knackered knees still love to waddle along a mountain path or valley, trusting Mary Oliver, when she wrote....